Da Vinci Dot Cards Part 5: Earth Tones & Neutrals

 DV Burnt Sienna Deep is quite orangey, somewhere between DS Transparent Red Oxide and DS Quin Burnt Orange in orangeness.
 It’s less granulating than both, but still gently granulating in masstone.
 I find DV’s BSD to be a great version of a great color!

-Violet Iron Oxide is a much purpler, more granulating paint with the same PR101 pigment.
-It’s an interesting variation on Indian Red with a similar hue to Perylene Violet.
+Violet Iron Oxide is similar to Indian Red (PR101), and made with the same pigment, but much cooler, a deep dark violet-brown.
+It’s an interesting variation on Indian Red with a similar hue to Perylene Violet, only very granulating.

 Neutrals